 Brett was an undergraduate at the University of Cincinnati earning degrees in both Chemistry and Biology.
 After being a part-time student in the graduate program he joined the Ayres group as a full-time student in 2014.
 His research is in the controlled polymerization of water soluble monomers that self-assemble in the presence of surfactants.

 Mario received his B.S from Institute of Chemistry, Ceylon, Sri Lanka where he worked on the modifying the formulations for natural rubber latex based household gloves.
 He joined the group in January 2016.
-He is focused on preparing polypropylene fumarate containing copolymers and networks for biomaterials applications.
+He is focused on preparing hydrogel networks for biomaterials applications.

 Prathyusha Chimala completed her BS-MS dual degree at IISER Bhopal, India.
 There she worked on the synthesis of dimeric 2-oxindoles by using DDQ mediated oxidative coupling.
 She joined the group in January 2018 and is working on stiffening hydrogels.

 Emily obtained a B.S. in Chemistry from Wheeling Jesuit University where she studied mechanochemistry via ball-milling.
 Emily joined the group in 2018 and is studying shape memory polymers in blood contacting biomaterials.